tc98100/Auspedition/README.md

 # The Austrip project

-Austrip is a website which provides information to the people who are interested in visting Asutralia and it provides them with information about the destinations, attractions and so on.
+Austrip is a website for the people who are interested in visting Asutralia and it provides them with information about the destinations, attractions and so on.